Guide to Finances and Security Tips

 This is aimed at being safety tips and guidelines to help protect you from robbery at cashpoints, from fraud and from having your financial identity and information stolen.
 It’s just common sense stuff you’d hear from TV put into one place.
 It’s not comprehensive and will be added to.
 But it’s a growing problem so watch out.

-- If you get a receipt from a cash machine or goods, make sure you wait for and retain this.
-Most places now have receipts that don't give away your card number (eg xxxx xxxx xxxx 1234) but just in case, don't throw away your receipt without destroying or burning it.
+– If you get a receipt from a cash machine or goods, make sure you wait for and retain this.
 It may contain valuable info you don’t want others to see.

 Most stolen info comes from people’s garbage.
 Beware.
 Dispose of all personal info very carefully.
 I burn mine.
 Never simply throw out receipts into your trash.
 Keep receipts for up to 3-5 years after key purchases.
 Keep records of mail sent recorded delivery etc.

 – When carrying valuable information, keep it close to your person, or in a folder, well organised, or on your person.
 Pass the info to those who need to see it only (for example in a bank).
 Ask the cashier not to speak loudly when counting money.
 Remember that people can scan your contactless bank cards so consider carrying cards in an RFID protected wallet.

 – Look behind you when going to a cashpoint.
 If you can, get cash from inside a bank or in a shop via cash back etc.

 – One tip when at a cashpoint is to look around before you use it, look around as you use it and look into any mirror or any reflective / metallic part of the machine to look behind you for any potential attacker.

 – Look for suspicious devices in a cash machine, like anything that could be a miniature camera (reading you put your PIN number in).
 If the machine doesn’t seem to work or doesn’t return your card, stay with the machine and phone the police.